fusioncharts/dev_centre_docs/fusiontime/integrations/aspnet/your-first-chart-using-aspnet-in-fusiontime.md

 | 06-Feb-11 | 4667  |
 | 07-Feb-11 | 1064  |

-FusionCharts accepts a `DataTable` as the data source. `DataTable` is a part of `DataStore`, which is a tabular representation of the data.
+FusionTime accepts a `DataTable` as the data source. `DataTable` is a part of `DataStore`, which is a tabular representation of the data.
 To create the `DataTable`, you need to provide the following:

 * `schema` - which defines the properties of the columns.